 Jenko threatens to beat the dick off of one of the bikers he arrested.
-Near the end, the Gym teacher gets his dick shot off.
+Near the end, the gym teacher, Mr. Walters, gets his dick shot off.

 Throughout the film, you can see parking tickets accumulate on the windshield of Schmidt and Jenko's car.
 Eventually, when they actually do run into an emergency where they need to use their car, the wheels are locked by the police.